iq-motion-control/iq-module-communication-doc/docs/manual/manual_redundant_throttle.rst

     :width: 70%

 In this example, the module is configured to ignore all hobby and IQUART throttle messages.
 So, all received DSHOT throttles are dropped, and throttles are only applied once DroneCAN throttles are received.
-An important note from this example is that the module will reach the module's :ref:`propeller motor control timeout <manual_timeout>` even if the flight controller continues to send DSHOT throttles.
+An important note from this example is that the module will reach its :ref:`propeller motor control timeout <manual_timeout>` even if the flight controller continues to send DSHOT throttles.
 As they are not processed by the throttle source manager, DSHOT throttles cannot be used to reset the timeout timer.

 ********************************